-authorized Gorman-Rupp distributor may modify a pump or approve its use for handling volatile, flammable liquids.
-If the pump is used for handling volatile, flammable liquids, all drivers and/or controls must meet industry standards and codes for use in an explosive atmosphere.
+This pump is designed to handle petroleum products or other clean liquids that do not contain large entrained solids.
+If the pump is used for handling volatile, flammable liquids, all drivers and/ or controls must meet industry standards and codes for use in an explosive atmosphere.
 Do not attempt to pump liquids for which the pump, driver and/or controls have not been approved, or which may damage the pump or endanger personnel as a result of pump failure.

-If this pump has been approved for use with volatile and/or flammable liquids, be certain proper safety practices are followed before operating or servicing the pump.
+If this pump is used for volatile and/or flammable liquids, be certain proper safety practices are followed before operating or servicing the pump.
 Provide adequate ventilation, prohibit smoking, wear static-resistant clothing and shoes.
 Clean up all fuel spills immediately after occurrence.